 - Roth IRAs: Introduced in the Taxpayer Relief Act of 1997, the Roth IRA is a much better deal than a Traditional IRA.
 It allows you to contribute cash but you will not receive a tax deduction at the time of the contribution.
 However, the money grows in the account tax-free, and when you reach 59.5 years or older, you can begin taking withdrawals.
 The best part?
 Under current rules, you won't owe a single penny in taxes on any of the wealth held in your Roth IRA.
 That means if you find the next Starbucks IPO and turn a $100,000 investment into $7,500,000, it's all tax-free.
-The limits on the Roth IRA are identical to those on the Traditional IRA; it is $5,500 in the tax year 2016 and will increase with inflation in $500 increments thereafter.
+The limits on the Roth IRA are identical to those on the Traditional IRA; it was $5,500 in the tax year 2016 and increased with inflation in $500 increments thereafter.
 As with the Traditional IRA, investors 50 years and older can deposit more money than their younger counterparts by taking advantage of the catch-up contribution limits ($1,000 additional per year).
 The downside?
 There are income limits to the Roth IRA.
 Not everyone qualifies.
 These change annually so make sure to check with the IRS.

 - SEP-IRA: A SEP-IRA stands for Simplified Employee Pension Individual Retirement Account.
 The rules are much more complex, and they are often used by self-employed business owners who have few or no employees.
 For the most part, a SEP-IRA boats the same general features as a Traditional IRA only with much higher contribution limits.
 Under the right circumstances, and with a high enough income ($250,000 to $500,000), a married couple who owned a successful business could make combined contributions of $100,000 or more in a single tax year.
 Money cannot be withdrawn early, and you must start taking cash by the time you are 70 1/2 years old (Note: Due to changes made by the SECURE Act, if your 70th birthday is July 1, 2019 or later, you do not have to take withdrawals until you reach age 72).

 You Can Have More Than One IRA